Reported in New York Official Reports at Berenblit v Country Wide Ins. Co. (2025 NY Slip Op 50487(U))

 The Rybak Firm, PLLC (Damin J. Toell and Richard Rozhik of counsel), for appellant.
 Rivkin Radler, LLP (Stuart M. Bodoff of counsel), for respondent.

-Appeal from an order of the Civil Court of the City of New York, Kings County (D. Bernadette Neckles, J.), entered July 29, 2022.
-The order, insofar as appealed from as limited by the brief, granted the branches of defendant’s motion seeking summary judgment dismissing the first and second causes of action of the complaint and denied the branches of plaintiff’s cross-motion seeking summary judgment upon those causes of action.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Heela D. Capell, J.), dated July 13, 2023.
+The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross-motion for summary judgment.

 ORDERED that the order, insofar as appealed from, is affirmed, with $25 costs.